kazuki0924/my-learning-resources/my-shortcut-cheatsheet.md

 Control-Command-F: Use the app in full screen, if supported by the app.

-## Mac keyboard shortcuts: Finder and system shortcuts

-Option-Command-L: Open the Downloads folder.

-Shift-Command-O: Open the Documents folder.

-Command-N: Open a new Finder window.

-Command–Left Bracket ([): Go to the previous folder.
-Command–Right Bracket (]): Go to the next folder.

-Command–Up Arrow: Open the folder that contains the current folder.

-Command–Control–Up Arrow: Open the folder that contains the current folder in a new window.

-Command–Down Arrow: Open the selected item.

-Option-Command-V: Move: Move the files in the Clipboard from their original location to the current location.

-Command-Delete: Move the selected item to the Trash.
-Shift-Command-Delete: Empty the Trash.
-Option Shift-Command-Delete: Empty the Trash without confirmation dialog.

-Command key while double-clicking: Open a folder in a separate tab or window.

-### Mac Document shortcuts

-- Command-B: Boldface the selected text, or turn boldfacing on or off.
-- Command-I: Italicize the selected text, or turn italics on or off.
-- Command-K: Add a web link.
-- Command-U: Underline the selected text, or turn underlining on or off.
-- Option-Delete: Delete the word to the left of the insertion point.
-- Control-H: Delete the character to the left of the insertion point.
-Or use Delete.
-- Control-D: Delete the character to the right of the insertion point.
-Or use Fn-Delete.
-- Fn-Delete: Forward delete on keyboards that don't have a Forward Delete key.
-Or use Control-D.
-- Control-K: Delete the text between the insertion point and the end of the line or paragraph.
-- Fn–Up Arrow: Page Up: Scroll up one page.
-- Fn–Down Arrow: Page Down: Scroll down one page.
-- Fn–Left Arrow: Home: Scroll to the beginning of a document.
-- Fn–Right Arrow: End: Scroll to the end of a document.
-- Command–Up Arrow: Move the insertion point to the beginning of the document.
-- Command–Down Arrow: Move the insertion point to the end of the document.
-- Command–Left Arrow: Move the insertion point to the beginning of the current line.
-- Command–Right Arrow: Move the insertion point to the end of the current line.
-- Option–Left Arrow: Move the insertion point to the beginning of the previous word.
-- Option–Right Arrow: Move the insertion point to the end of the next word.
-- Shift–Command–Up Arrow: Select the text between the insertion point and the beginning of the document.
-- Shift–Command–Down Arrow: Select the text between the insertion point and the end of the document.
-- Shift–Command–Left Arrow: Select the text between the insertion point and the beginning of the current line.
-- Shift–Command–Right Arrow: Select the text between the insertion point and the end of the current line.

-- Shift–Up Arrow: Extend text selection to the nearest character at the same horizontal location on the line above.
-- Shift–Down Arrow: Extend text selection to the nearest character at the same horizontal location on the line below.
-- Shift–Left Arrow: Extend text selection one character to the left.
-- Shift–Right Arrow: Extend text selection one character to the right.
-- Option–Shift–Up Arrow: Extend text selection to the beginning of the current paragraph, then to the beginning of the following paragraph if pressed again.
-- Option–Shift–Down Arrow: Extend text selection to the end of the current paragraph, then to the end of the following paragraph if pressed again.
-- Option–Shift–Left Arrow: Extend text selection to the beginning of the current word, then to the beginning of the following word if pressed again.
-- Option–Shift–Right Arrow: Extend text selection to the end of the current word, then to the end of the following word if pressed again.
-- Control-A: Move to the beginning of the line or paragraph.
-- Control-E: Move to the end of a line or paragraph.
-- Control-F: Move one character forward.
-- Control-B: Move one character backward.
-- Control-L: Center the cursor or selection in the visible area.
-- Control-P: Move up one line.
-- Control-N: Move down one line.
-- Control-O: Insert a new line after the insertion point.
-- Control-T: Swap the character behind the insertion point with the character in front of the insertion point.
-- Command–Left Curly Bracket ({): Left align.
-- Command–Right Curly Bracket (}): Right align.
-- Shift–Command–Vertical bar (|): Center align.
-- Option-Command-C: Copy Style: Copy the formatting settings of the selected item to the Clipboard.
-- Option-Command-V: Paste Style: Apply the copied style to the selected item.
-- Option Shift-Command-V: Paste and Match Style: Apply the style of the surrounding content to the item pasted within that content.

-### Google Chrome feature shortcuts
+### Mac: Document shortcuts

+- Boldface
+  ⌘ B

+- Italicize
+  ⌘ I

+- Add a web link
+  ⌘ K

+- Underline
+  ⌘ U

+- Delete the word to the left of the insertion point
+  ⌥ ⌫

+- Delete the character to the right of the insertion point.
+Or use Fn Delete
+  ⌃ D
+  Fn ⌫

+- Delete the text between the insertion point and the end of the line or paragraph
+  ⌃ K

+- Scroll up one page
+  Fn ↑

+- Scroll down one page
+  Fn ↓

+- Scroll to the beginning of a document
+  Fn ←

+- Scroll to the end of a document
+  Fn →

+- Move the insertion point to the beginning of the document
+  ⌘ ↑

+- Move the insertion point to the end of the document
+  ⌘ ↓

+- Move the insertion point to the beginning of the current line
+  ⌘ ←

+- Move the insertion point to the end of the current line
+  ⌘ →

+- Move the insertion point to the beginning of the previous word
+  ⌥ ←

+- Move the insertion point to the end of the next word
+  ⌥ →

+- Select the text between the insertion point and the beginning of the document
+  ⇧ ⌘ ↑

+- Select the text between the insertion point and the end of the document
+  ⇧ ⌘ ↓

+- Select the text between the insertion point and the beginning of the current line
+  ⇧ ⌘ ←

+- Select the text between the insertion point and the end of the current line
+  ⇧ ⌘ →

+- Extend text selection to the nearest character at the same horizontal location on the line above
+  ⇧ ↑

+- Extend text selection to the nearest character at the same horizontal location on the line below
+  ⇧ ↓

+- Extend text selection one character to the left
+  ⇧ ←

+- Extend text selection one character to the right
+  ⇧ →

+- Extend text selection to the beginning of the current paragraph, then to the beginning of the following paragraph if pressed again
+  ⌥ ⇧ ↑

+- Extend text selection to the end of the current paragraph, then to the end of the following paragraph if pressed again
+  ⌥ ⇧ ↓

+- Extend text selection to the beginning of the current word, then to the beginning of the following word if pressed again
+  ⌥ ⇧ ←

+- Extend text selection to the end of the current word, then to the end of the following word if pressed again .
+  ⌥ ⇧ →

+- Move to the beginning of the line or paragraph
+  ⌃ A

+- Move to the end of a line or paragraph
+  ⌃ E

+- Move one character forward
+  ⌃ F

+- Move one character backward
+  ⌃ B

+- Center the cursor or selection in the visible area
+  ⌃ L

+- Move up one line
+  ⌃ P

+- Move down one line
+  ⌃ N

+- Insert a new line after the insertion point
+  ⌃ O

+- Swap the character behind the insertion point with the character in front of the insertion point
+  ⌃ T

+- Left align
+  ⌘ {

+- Right align
+  ⌘ }

+- Center align
+  ⇧ ⌘ |

+- Copy Style: Copy the formatting settings of the selected item to the Clipboard
+  ⌥ ⌘ C

+- Paste Style: Apply the copied style to the selected item
+  ⌥ ⌘ V

+- Paste and Match Style: Apply the style of the surrounding content to the item pasted within that content
+  ⌥ ⇧ ⌘ V

+## Mac: Finder and system shortcuts

+- Open the Downloads folder
+  ⌥ ⌘ L

+- Open the Documents folder
+  ⇧ ⌘ O

+- Open a new Finder window
+  ⌘ N

+- Go to the previous folder
+  ⌘ [

+- Go to the next folder
+  ⌘ ]

+- Open the folder that contains the current folder
+  ⌘ ↑

+- Open the folder that contains the current folder in a new window
+  ⌘ ⌃ ↑

+- Open the selected item
+  ⌘ ↓

+- Move the files in the Clipboard from their original location to the current location
+  ⌥ ⌘ V

+- Move the selected item to the Trash
+  ⌘ ⌫

+- Empty the Trash
+  ⇧ ⌘ ⌫

+- Empty the Trash without confirmation dialog
+  ⌥ ⇧ ⌘ ⌫

+- Open a folder in a separate tab or window
+  ⌘ while double-clicking

+### Mac: Other common shortcuts

+- Force quit an app
+  ⌥ ⌘ Esc

+- Show the Character Viewer, from which you can choose emoji and other symbols
+  ⌃ ⌘ ␣

+- Use the app in full screen, if supported by the app
+  ⌃ ⌘ F

+### Chrome: Feature shortcuts

 - Show or hide the Bookmarks Bar
   ⌘ ⇧ b